 The Institute of International Education (IIE) provides two required webinars for incoming Brazil Scientific Mobility Program students.
 Students are required to attend one Pre-Departure Orientation webinar as well as one Welcome Orientation webinar.

-Welcome Orientation Webinars took place on March 24, 2014 and provided information on BSMP policies in order to help students understand and benefit most from their scholarships.
+Welcome Orientation Webinars provide information on BSMP policies in order to help students understand and benefit most from their scholarships.

-Pre-Departure Orientation Webinars were presented by IIE and EducationUSA and took place in February 2014.
-They presented information related to students' entry to the US, and provided instructions relevant to the students' arrival at their schools.
+Pre-Departure Orientation Webinars present information related to students' entry to the US, and instructions relevant to students' arrival at their schools.

 Welcome Orientation Webinar Registration Links